12344321-umer/p-plus-plus/README.md

 1. The **lexer** reads your code character by character and breaks it into tokens (keywords, numbers, variable names, operators etc.)
 2. The **parser** takes those tokens and checks if they follow the grammar rules of P++, then builds an **Abstract Syntax Tree (AST)** which is a tree representation of your program
 3. The **semantic analyzer** walks the AST and checks for logical errors like using a variable before declaring it
+4. The **interpreter** walks the AST and actually executes your code, collecting any output from `spillTea` statements
-4. All of this gets sent as JSON to a React frontend that displays the AST visually and shows you a symbol table of all your variables
+5. All of this gets sent as JSON to a React frontend that displays the live output, AST, and symbol table

 ---